nice-digital/global-nav/README.md

 - install [Node 14+](https://nodejs.org/en/download/) or latest LTS version.
 Or even better, use [Volta](https://volta.sh/) to use the Node version pinned in package.json.
 - run `npm ci` on the command line to install dependencies
-- run `npm start` on the command line
+- run `npm run dev` on the command line
-- navigate to http://localhost:8080/ in a browser.
+- navigate to <http://localhost:3000/> in a browser.

 This compiles the application and spins up a development server.
 It then watches for changes to files and: